 The feeds format is described with the protocol buffer 3 syntax.
 You export the feed files in one of two ways:

-For information on how to use the protocol buffers to generate a pb3 file, here is an example in Java.
+For information on how to use the protocol buffers to generate a binary protocol buffer feed, here is an example in Java.

 Upload the feeds to your SFTP Dropbox

 Upload your feeds to the sandbox environment.
 To do so, refer to the usernames

 page.
 The Google SFTP server is available at

 We recommend that you give the files you upload unique names.
 For instance, it can be helpful to append each filename with a timestamp.
 This helps to troubleshoot issues and query for feed status.

 To determine the size of the feeds and frequency of delivery, use the following guidelines:

 - Merchants feed: 1 shard